HOW TO COMPUTE A MONTHLY MORTGAGE PAYMENT

 n - number of monthly payments

-Then we can calculate the repeated monthly payment which completely repays the loan in the last month
+Then we can calculate the monthly payment which completely repays the loan in the last month

 M – monthly payment

-We first note that the principal changes each month.
-Each month the principle, Pi for ith month, increases as a result of cumulative interest but is reduced an even a greater amount by the monthly payment, as follows
+At the end of each month the amount still owed on the loan changes in two ways.
+In the first place, the principal, Pi for ith month, increases as a result of interest on the loan.
+And secondly, the principal is reduced an even a greater amount by the monthly payment.
+This is cumulatively expressed as

-and so forth until the last month when the principle is zero having been paid off, as follows
+and so forth until the last month when the principal is zero having been paid off, as follows

-And we can solve directly for the monthly payment
+And we can solve directly for the required monthly payment to completely retire the loan in “n” months as

 ANNUAL PERCENTAGE RATE